quic/sense/README.md

             ├── ...
         ├── ...
 ```
-- Two top-level folders: one for training data, one for validation data.
+- Two top-level folders: one for the training data, one for the validation data.
-- One sub-folder per label with as many videos as you want (but at least one!)
+- One sub-folder for each label with as many videos as you want (but at least one!)
-- Requirement: all videos should have a duration of at least 3 seconds, and at least a framerate of 16 fps.
+- Requirements: all videos should have a duration of at least 3 seconds, and at least a framerate of 16 fps.

 #### 2. Live demo

+The training script should produce a checkpoint file called `classifier.checkpoint` at the root of the dataset folder.
-After your custom classifier was trained, you can run it live using the following script:
+You can now run it live using the following script:

 ```shell
 PYTHONPATH=./ python scripts/run_custom_classifier.py --custom_classifier=/path/to/your/dataset/ [--use_gpu]